 No. 2 Baylor beats Alcorn State 105-76 to stay undefeated

-WACO, Texas (AP) -- Baylor coach Scott Drew knows given a choice, his players would rather being playing games.
+WACO, Texas — Baylor coach Scott Drew knows given a choice, his players would rather being playing games.
 They won two in 23 hours.

 MaCio Teague had 18 points to lead six players scoring in double figures the Bears in a 105-76 victory Wednesday over Alcorn State, just a day after a 37-point win over Central Arkansas.